hexydec/htmldoc/docs/how-to-use.md

 ## Finding Elements and Extracting Information

-You can use standard CSS selectors to query an HTMLDoc object after you have loaded some HTML:
+You can use standard CSS selectors to query an HTMLdoc object after you have loaded some HTML:

 ```php
 $url = 'https://github.com/hexydec';